Locomotive Descriptions and Phases - EMD SD38-2, SD40-2

 On all six-axle Dash-2 units, the front section of the hood (housing the inertial air intakes and blower duct) was lengthened by roughly 8".
 On the SD38-2 and SD40-2, this added length was not enough to compensate for the increased frame length, and the result was significantly larger platforms at either end - with the rearmost wheel entirely out from under the end of the hood.
 On the SD45-2, however, the rear of the hood was also lengthened to fill up the extra frame length, and the added space was used to house longer, narrower radiators that did not require the canted intakes used on the SD45.
 The longer radiators resulted in three very widely spaced rooftop radiator fans.

 At the start of EMD Dash-2 production, almost every part of the cab and hood was changed in some way.
-Compared to previous SD units, the following changes were made:
+Compared to previous SD units, the following changes were made to the SD38-2 and SD40-2:

 Cab and cab sub-base